MS in Climate

 Students participate in collaborative, interdisciplinary learning and practice, both inside and outside the classroom, including:

-- Applied climate seminars focused on skill-building, applied learning, and professional development
+• Applied Climate seminars focused on skill-building, applied learning, and professional development

-MS in Climate students can develop additional interdisciplinary expertise with a dual degree option in lieu of an advanced certificate.
+MS in Climate students can develop specialized interdisciplinary expertise with a dual degree option in lieu of an advanced certificate.
+Dual programs award two degrees in less time than pursuing the degrees separately.
+Students who wish to enter the dual program must apply to each participating program and be admitted to both.

 The MS in Climate’s curriculum prepares students to be climate practitioners.
 Graduates will be qualified to communicate the value and impact of climate-related initiatives, build and steward partnerships to accelerate action and progress, and apply analytical and systems thinking skills that will qualify them for a range of jobs and sectors.

-These resources contribute to the growth and development of each student.
+The Career Management Office supports Climate School students as they prepare for and obtain professional opportunities.
+From enrollment to employment, our staff provide services and programming that contribute to the growth and development of each student.
 Career management staff are also continually forging strategic industry partnerships so that students are exposed to a broad range of opportunities in climate.

 Advanced Certificates